LukasLuehrs/scikit-activeml/developer.md

 ### Coding Conventions

-As this library conforms to the convention of scikit-learn, the code should conform to PEP 8 Sytle Guide for Python Code.
+As this library conforms to the convention of scikit-learn, the code should conform to PEP 8 Style Guide for Python Code.
 For linting, the use of flake8 is recommended.

 - File organization
 - Comments?